Auth Token 2.0 Verification and DD

 |Encryption Algorithm||No||To access this option, set the Show Advanced Options

-using for the HMAC (Hashed Message Authentication Code) to generate
+HMAC (Hashed Message Authentication Code) to generate the token.

 CAUTION: The algorithms from most to least secure are SHA256, SHA1, and MD5.
 You should not change the default of SHA256 unless you have a specific reason to do so (for example, if you have speed requirements or computational limitations on generating tokens at the origin).